¿what to see en Buenos Aires?

 The Metropolitan Cathedral

-Inside this Church is located the Mausoleum of Jose de San Martin, the supreme independence hero of Argentina, Chile and Peru.
+In here is where is located the Mausoleum of Jose de San Martin, the supreme independence hero of Argentina, Chile and Peru.
 The picturesque change of guard happens at odd hours

 We visit it during the everyday city tour